pavlo-myskov/boutique-ado/README.md

             - Select 'Application running outside AWS', and click next
             - On the next screen, you can leave the 'Description tag value' blank.
 Click 'Create Access Key'
             - Click the 'Download .csv file' button or copy the 'Access Key ID' and 'Secret Access Key' values into a secure location.
+### Connecting Django to S3
+- Install boto3 and django-storages using pip:
+    ```
+    pip install boto3 django-storages
+    ```
+- Freeze the requirements
+- Add 'storages' to INSTALLED_APPS in settings.py
+- Add AWS S3 settings to the settings.py file (see settings.py)
+- Create a file called custom_storages.py in the root directory of the project
+- Add credentials to Heroku Config Vars:
+    - AWS_ACCESS_KEY_ID
+    - AWS_SECRET_ACCESS_KEY
+    - AWS_STORAGE_BUCKET_NAME